 Whether you’re buying fabrics for interior design or clothing, it’s extremely important to get your measurements right.
 Buying too much fabric can be ok, but buying too little can turn your fabric purchase into a total waste.
 I’ve put together a small guide based on my experience as well as some resources found online.

-First off, fabric is usually measured by the yard.
-For a quick conversion, 1 yard = 3 feet = 90 cm.
-This means that when you buy a yard of fabric you’re getting 1 yard x the width of the fabric (most common widths are 36″, 45″, 54″, 60″, 72″, and 118″).
 Be sure you know what the usuable widths are as some fabrics have borders.
-Usable widths are usually 1-2 inches less than the full, though in some cases the entire width is usable.
+Usable widths are usually 1-2 inches less than the full width, though in some cases the entire width is usable.

 You can also estimate a yard of fabric by holding one end of the fabric to your chin while fully extending your other arm which should hold the other end of the fabric.